South Dakota Court Records

 South Dakota’s laws provide options for expunging some felony crimes, as provided in sections 23A–3–26 through 37 or under section 23–6–8.1 of the state laws.
 The conditions for expungement include the following:

-- If a year has passed from the day of the formal dismissal of all charges on the case
+- If a year has passed from the day of the formal dismissal of all charges in the case.

-- An individual may make request anytime after the case is acquitted or the individual is found not guilty
+- An individual may make a request anytime after the case is acquitted or the individual is found not guilty.

-- If the individual was pardoned for conviction and five years has passed without the person committing subsequent crimes.
+- If the individual was pardoned for conviction and five years have passed without the person committing subsequent crimes.

-- Juvenile conviction records may be sealed after one year of discharge and there are no subsequent charges for serious offences like misdemeanors or felonies.
+- Juvenile conviction records may be sealed after one year of discharge, and there are no subsequent charges for serious offenses like misdemeanors or felonies.

 - Victims of sexual offenses may expunge records of crimes committed as a result of trafficking.

-- If the eligible individual has successfully satisfied all penalty terms like imprisonment, fines, or diversion program.
+- If the eligible individual has successfully satisfied all penalty terms, like imprisonment, fines, or diversion programs.

-Once the court issues and forwards an expungement order, all records concerning the case like arrest, indictment, trial, or disposition will be sealed in all related agencies who have records pertaining to the expunged case.
+Once the court issues and forwards an expungement order, all records concerning the case will be sealed in all related agencies that have records pertaining to the expunged case.

 Is Expungement The Same As Sealing Court Records in South Dakota?